mindscan-de/FuriousIron-Indexer/README.md

 * [Research] rank with machine learning - training with monte carlo simulation / monte carlo tree search
   * could be done with a cosine metrics and then order by dot product between query vector (trained) and document vector (trained) - (both calculated once)
 * collect statistics of requests and good answers -  training of ML model for ranking / or something like PCA
+* record user interactions for search engine ranking training
+* record user search quality metrics - let the user say, whether this result was useful.

+* for phrase based searches, use all trigrams in phrase for filtering (force them instead of early exit - because if ended early, the candidate quality is actually quite bad)

+* Browse file system - introduce a virtual file system for the file content.

 # Maybe have a look into